 - temporary debt protection period from 21 days to 6 months.

-Get more information about the Australian Government's economic response to the Coronavirus (COVID-19) pandemic on The Treasury website.
+More information about the Australian Government's economic response to the Coronavirus (COVID-19) pandemic is available on the Treasury website.

 Australian Financial Security Authority